 - I am still horrible at repeating audience questions before answering them.
 I know before and after delivering a presentation that it's exactly what you should do, and understand that there are several reasons to do so (not all of which benefit the audience).
 But in the heat of the moment, I'm usually spending too much time making sure I answer the question right, when I should be ensuring that the others have heard it.

 - No matter how much you prepare a presentation (and especially the first time you offer the topic), there will always be things you forgot to include.
-Today I talked about templates as an easy way to help encourage specific coding conventions and naming standards, but Tim Ford (@sqlagentman) reminded me afterward of one of the more direct features that you can utilize via templates: CTRL+SHIFT+M. If you haven't used it, this pulls up a dialog allowing you to substitute parameters in your script, without having to do it by hand.
-The parameter placeholders in your script have to match a specific format (some info about this here).
+Today I talked about templates as an easy way to help encourage specific coding conventions and naming standards, but Tim Ford reminded me afterward of one of the more direct features that you can utilize via templates: CTRL+SHIFT+M. If you haven't used it, this pulls up a dialog allowing you to substitute parameters in your script, without having to do it by hand.
+The parameter placeholders in your script have to match a specific format.

 - I am a part of a fantastic community.
 At events like this there is always great interaction, both with other MVPs and with the audience in general.
 Unfortunately I could not commit to the entire day, but aside from my session I attended both Tim Ford's talk on DMVs and Mike Walsh's session on tuning T-SQL.
 While I was more of a heckler than a contributor, I kind of felt at home in every session, and am looking forward to the next one.

-UPDATE 2: A screen shot demonstrating the multi-object action capabilities of Object Explorer Details.
-Click to embiggen.
+A screenshot demonstrating the multi-object action capabilities of Object Explorer Details: